andrealorenzon/testo_tesi/tesi.md

 \end{align}
 $$

 It derives from Guilford's $\phi$ coefficient[^Guilford, 1954].
-Originally developed by Mattews in 1975 for comparing chemical structures, it has been re-proposed by Baldi et al [^Baldi, 2000] as a standard performance metric in the multiclass case, and American Food and Drug Administration (FDA) employed it as main evaluation measure in Microarray II / Sequencing Quality Contro (MAQC/SEQC)[^FDA, 2010].
-Nonetheless, it has been reported to suffers from instability in case of imbalanced outcomes. [^Brown, 2018].
+Originally developed by Mattews in 1975 for comparing chemical structures, it has been re-proposed by Baldi et al [^Baldi, 2000] as a standard performance metric in the multiclass case, and American Food and Drug Administration (FDA) employed it as main evaluation measure in Microarray II / Sequencing Quality Control (MAQC/SEQC)[^FDA, 2010].
+Nonetheless, it has been reported to suffer from instability in the case of imbalanced outcomes. [^Brown, 2018].
 Despite the existence of Bayesian based improvements and mathematical workarounds, they have not been adopted yet.

 ## Receiver Operating Characteristic (ROC) and AUC